From BR Bullpen

 In 1956, Mantle won baseball's Triple Crown leading the league in batting average, home runs, and RBI's.
 In 1961, Mantle hooked up with teammate Roger Maris to chase after Babe Ruth's one season home run record of 60.
 Much was made of the fact that the record would be broken in a 162 game season, when Ruth had done it in a 154 game season.
 The result was that some record books listed Maris as holding the record for a longer schedule and Ruth the record for shorter ones.
 Mickey Mantle was forced out of the lineup in September due to an injury; he finished with 54, a record for switch-hitters that still stands.

-Mantle retired after the 1968 season, unable to play at the level he was accustomed to again.
+With his hitting skills having quickly eroded since age 33, and with his career batting average falling under .300, Mantle retired after the 1968 season.
 He was inducted into baseball's Hall of Fame on January 16, 1974, along with his longtime friend and teammate Whitey Ford.
 He never managed, but briefly coached with the Yankees in August and September of the 1970 season.

 On February 2,1983, Hall of Famers Mantle and Willie Mays accepted greeter positions at a casino in Atlantic City, NJ.
 The next day, Commissioner Bowie Kuhn banned both of them.
 On March 18, 1985, Commissioner Peter Ueberroth reinstated both men.